This post got an update 1/27/22

-- The next day, add the eggs, baking soda, baking powder and salt.
+- The next day, add the eggs, baking soda, baking powder, and salt.
 Combine well.
 I used my hands to squeeze the eggs into the dough.
-It took about five minutes to really mix everything in well.
-Cover the dough (still in the bowl) with a towel and let it rest in a warm place for about an hour.
+It took me about five minutes to really mix it in well.
+(You can use a Kitchen Aid mixer if you like).
+Cover the dough (still in the bowl) with a towel and let it rest in a warm place for about an our.

-- Roll up the dough, starting at one of the long edges, tightly.
+- Spread the cinnamon, sugar, and butter mixture evenly over the rectangle, leaving a slight border at the edges so the sugar doesn't spill out.
+Roll up the dough, starting at one of the long edges, tightly.
 Once it's rolled, press the opposite edge in and pinch the ends together, pushing in towards the center a bit.

 - Use thread or a piece of plain floss to cut into rolls.
 Start in the middle of the log.
 Wind your thread around and pull the opposite ends to cut a roll.
 You should be able to get 12 rolls out of the log.

-- Let them cool a bit, then try to see if you can only eat one!
+- Bake the rolls for 20 – 30 minutes until golden.
+Let them cool a bit, then try to see if you can only eat one!
 We couldn't.